apollographql/apollo-feature-requests/README.md

 - [Apollo Rover CLI](https://github.com/apollographql/rover)
 - [Apollo Studio](https://github.com/apollographql/apollo-studio-community)

-With the intention of focusing this repository on the entire platform of Apollo, not the individual projects themselves.
+With the intention of focusing this repository on the entire core platform of Apollo, not the individual projects themselves.

 Just Click 👉 [here](https://github.com/apollographql/apollo-feature-requests/issues/new) to open a new feature request!